dtk/dtk-common/README.md

 What it is?
 ----------------------
-This is helper library used across DTK components (dtk-server, dtk-repo-manager).
-Since it is included as dependency on DTK components, there is no need for installing/configuring it separately.
+This is helper library used across Dtk components (dtk-server, dtk-repo-manager).
+Since it is included as dependency on Dtk components, there is no need for installing/configuring it separately.
 We use [Gitolite](https://github.com/sitaramc/gitolite) for fine-grained access control to our component and service modules.
 One of the functionalities that dtk-common exposes is interaction with Gitolite via Gitolite Manager.
 Below is an example why and how Gitolite manager is used.

 Gitolite manager usage
 ----------------------